Date Thesis Awarded

 This paper uses subaltern accounts of the hemophilia community's experiences with AIDS to more fully understand the extent, causes, and aftereffects of HIV in the blood supply.
 It argues that these accounts have been partially hidden by actors who would prefer to obfuscate their involvement in the creation and distribution of contaminated blood products, and uses that deliberate denial of the past as a starting point to consider the significance and ongoing legacy of the tainted factor crisis.

 Hubbert, William, "Solidarity and Solitude: Disrupted Memories of AIDS in the Hemophilia Community" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1692.

 Creative Commons License